RalphTiama/RalphTiamaWeatherApp/README.md

 ### Summary

-- After cloning the RalphTiamaWeather app kildny register in https://openweathermap.org/current, for your API Key.
+- After cloning the RalphTiamaWeather app kinddly register in https://openweathermap.org/current, for your API Key.

 ### UI Changes
 | **Inspired from**                                                    | **Output**                                                       |